Open Science Policies - Open Access Policy

 -

-A transformative journal is a journal in the process of transforming itself into an open access journal, through a progressive increase in the percentage of articles published in open access.
+A transformative journal is a journal in the process of transforming into an open access journal, through a progressive increase in the percentage of articles published in open access.

 -